-157. Do target promotion in departments or courses with low response rates, if opting to promote the NSS.
+118. Do target promotion in departments or courses with low response rates, if opting to promote the NSS.

-During the NSS fieldwork, Ipsos MORI will share response rate information with providers, which can be used to identify targets for promotional campaigns.
-Please note, promotion of the NSS is not a requirement for the NSS 2022.
+During the NSS fieldwork, Ipsos will share response rate information with providers, which can be used to identify targets for promotional campaigns.

-158. Do inform students that they are free to interpret the survey questions how they wish.
+119. Do inform students that they are free to interpret the survey questions how they wish.